 Accessible Areas – Wheelchair access for the NYE Fireworks

-There are six areas that are listed as fully accessible.
-You need to make a booking for these areas on this form.
+Six areas are listed as fully accessible.
+You need to make a booking for these areas on a form issued by the council.
 These areas all feature accessible toilets

 - Mary Booth Reserve at Kirribilli on the northern side of the harbour